The 5 Best Continuing Education Courses for Personal Trainers

 REMEMBER: You can be the most educated personal trainer in the world, but if you don’t have any sales technique or clients your education is pointless.

-The CES certification is absolutely NASM’s best certification.
+The Pain Management Specialist certification is absolutely one of the best certifications to have.
 It forces you to understand origins of pain based on postural analysis and teaches you how to fix it.

 My biggest concern with my own training was learning how to always progress in strength, athleticism and body image, while avoiding any training associated injury.
 NOTE: If you don’t have efficient flexibility and muscle balance, you are on your way to creating an injury.

-When taking the Corrective Exercise Specialist course you learn about all the issues in flexibility and movement patterns that can lead to injuries.
+When taking the Pain Management Specialist course you learn about all the issues in flexibility and movement patterns that can lead to injuries.

 You can also build a ton of value describing why someone might have pain or a nagging injury.
 Explaining to someone how their overactive hip flexors are giving them that back pain they have had for years, and then immediately assisting them in alleviating that pain via stretching goes yards for an initial impression.

 It is an at home study course which allows you to go at your own pace and you have one year to complete it from your purchase date.
-The final exam is very difficult even with the open book potential and forces you to know your stuff.
+The final exam is a bit tough but forces you to know your stuff, which is good thing for you and your clients.

 The NSCA Certified Strength and Conditioning Specialist is the most prestigious athletic conditioning certification in the fitness industry.
 In fact, it is so prestigious, it is required by almost all college and professional teams to work as a conditioning coach.